Alfred Gaynor: Murders

-On February 1, 1998, Gaynor went to a crack house to buy some narcotics.
+On February 1, 1998, Gaynor went to a crack house to purchase narcotics.
 That evening, he met 38-year-old Loretta Daniels, who agreed to have sex with him in exchange for drugs.
-After they moved several blocks away from the brothel, Gaynor strangled Daniels in an alley, after which he sodomized her corpse, leaving semen traces on it.
+Several blocks away, Gaynor strangled Daniels in an alley, after which he sodomized her corpse, leaving semen traces on her.
 Her body was discovered the following day.
 Gaynor repeated the process on February 10, going to the same crack house with the aim of exchanging CDs for crack cocaine.
-In the evening, he met 42-year-old Rosemary Downs, a drug-addicted prostitute.
-After meeting up with Gaynor, both went to Downs' apartment, where they used crack until the early morning.
-Gaynor then raped her, tied her up and put a gag in her mouth before leaving.
+In the evening, he met 42-year-old Rosemary Downs, a woman with a drug addiction who worked as a prostitute.
+The two went to Downs' apartment, where they used crack until the early morning.
+Gaynor then raped her, tied her up, and put a gag in her mouth before leaving.
 Downs later died from suffocation.

 On February 18, Gaynor strangled 37-year-old Joyce Dickerson-Peay.
 The day after the murder, her daughter went to the police to report her disappearance.
 During the investigation, witnesses said that before she vanished, Dickerson-Peay spent time with Gaynor and two other girls who were using crack cocaine, and later unsuccessfully tried to sell a number of items in exchange for crack.
 Gaynor was later detained and interrogated on February 27.
 During said interrogation, a blood sample was taken from him, and while he failed to provide an adequate alibi, he was nevertheless released, since Dickerson-Peay's body hadn't been located at the time.
-Her corpse was finally located on March 11, and, as in previous cases, the killer's biological traces were found on the body.
-Based on the results from DNA profiling, Gaynor's involvement in the deaths of Rosemary Downs and Joyce Dickerson-Peay was cemented, and he was arrested again on April 10.
+Her corpse was finally located on March 11, and as in previous cases, the killer's biological traces were found on the body.
+Based on the results from DNA profiling, Gaynor's involvement in the deaths of Rosemary Downs and Joyce Dickerson-Peay was established, and he was arrested again on April 10.